kelayamatoz/Digital-Systems-Design-Lab/lab3.md

 For this 2D convolution, we also introduce the lookup table (LUT).
 This is a read-only memory whose values are known at compile time.
 It is implemented using registers and muxes to index into it.
 In this example, we will be using the LUTs to store the two kernels.

 ## Your Turn:
 Given the two kernels and the input data, perform 2 2-D convolution on the image.
 You can add your implementation to Lab3Part1Convolution.
-Report on the resource utilization and cycle counts of your design.
+Report the resource utilization and cycle counts of your design.

 To test your application, you can use the following arguments:
 ```bash
 64 64
 ```

 This pair of arguments will create an image of 64 by 64.

 ## Implementation of Needleman-Wunsch